 Install energy efficient windows: Energy efficient windows have reduced energy bills by an average of 12% nationwide.
 These windows shield your home from winter chills and the summer heat, while protecting all your valuables from discoloration from the sun.

-Install a high-efficiency water heater: Many high-efficiency models can reduce energy usage by up to 50%, partly because they take less time to heat water.
+Install a high-efficiency water heater: Many high-efficiency models can reduce energy usage by up to 50%.
 For example, tankless water heaters heat water only when needed, versus conventional models which operate 24 hours a day.
 Solar-powered options reduce operational costs by up to 70%.
 These savings make it worthwhile to do research on what model is the right fit for your home.

 Consider a solar water heater.
 These are an environmentally friendly option, and you may qualify for tax credits or rebates for buying one.
 Visit here to see if you qualify.